-Managers and HR leaders often grumble, or rant, about the trouble with Millennials.
+Managers and HR leaders often grumble, or rant, about the trouble with Millennials in the workplace.

 But much of the frustration is based on stereotypes about younger workers, partial truths, and Millennial mythology, rather than fact.

-Her new book, What Millennials Want from Work (co-authored with Alec Levenson of the University of Southern California) presents a complete and complex picture of Millennials.
+Her new book, What Millennials Want from Work (co-authored with Alec Levenson of the University of Southern California) presents a complete and complex picture of Millennials in the workplace.
 The book is based on survey data from more than 25,000 Millennials from 22 countries and more than 300 organizations, plus 29,000 people from other generations from the same organizations.

 “You can provide an environment where Millennials can be both happy and effective without ruining your organization — if you focus on what actually is important to them,” says Deal.

-- Minimize repetitive work and engage Millennials to improve processes so everyone’s work is more efficient.
+- Minimize repetitive work and engage Millennials in the workplace to improve processes so everyone’s work is more efficient.

 - Make use of their willingness to work long hours, but don’t take advantage of them.

 - Encourage employees’ desire to contribute ideas, and appreciate their willingness to speak up.
 Promote psychological safety at work.

 Millennials are Needy AND Independent.
 Millennials are often scorned for being needy — hanging on to parents and seeking constant praise and approval.
 While Millennials do want support, feedback, mentoring and to feel appreciated, that doesn’t make them dependent.
 They actually are being quite strategic.
 They think about what they need to be successful, and that’s what they ask for.

 - Let them know how they are doing — frequently.
 Provide them with mentors and frequent feedback.